The following outlines FM’s services provided and guidance in support of the University of Minnesota Sunrise Plan

 FM is responsible for posting COVID-19 messaging in public areas of buildings including exterior doors, entrances, lobbies, restrooms, entrances, and lobbies.
 The following messaging has or is being posted:

-Building access and deliveries notice posted at building entrances
+- Building access and deliveries notice posted at building entrances.
+Visit University Mail and Package Delivery Services for more detailed information.

 Each building entry lobby area will have a wall mount or free standing hand sanitizer dispenser installed and refilled regularly.
-Requests for supplemental dispensers in other public spaces go through the FM Call Center email@example.com / (612) 624-2900
+Requests for supplemental dispensers in other public spaces go through the FM Call Center [email protected] / (612) 624-2900.
+FM is supplying scheduled general purpose and departmental classrooms and study spaces with disinfectant pop-up wipes.

 Building Traffic Guidelines